 Immunity (Table 1):

-- Immunity is gained either via the vaccine (blue) or via infection over the last 6 months (orange).
+Immunity is gained either via the vaccine (blue) or via infection over the last 6 months (orange).
 Israel and the UK are the only countries in which over 50% of the total population have Covid-19 immunity.
-The US is next on the list, with 41% of its total population having developed immunity (Table 1).
-Breaking down US immunity, 32% is from the vaccine, while 9% is from infection.
-Sweden and the Czech Republic have the highest immunity shares from infection.
-Also, despite the rise in infections in India, only an estimated 6.1% have immunity to the virus.
+The majority of protection in these countries has been gained via successful vaccination programmes.
+Meanwhile, in the Czech Republic and Sweden, a significant amount of immunity has been obtained via infection.